CIAM-Group/EvolutionaryAlgorithm_Codes/MOEAD-ASS_Code/README.md

 **All publications using this code should properly cite the corresponding paper:<br />** **Zhenkun Wang,  Qingfu Zhang, Yew-Soon Ong, Shunyu Yao, Haitao Liu, Jianping Luo, Choose Appropriate Subproblems for Collaborative Modeling in Expensive Multiobjective Optimization, IEEE Transactions on Cybernetics, 53(1): 483-496, 2023.**
 ****
-The codes of NCO methods for single-objective optimization problems
+The codes of MOEA/D-ASS for expensive multi-objective optimization problems